 The event has since grown into its own competition category - the RHS School Garden Award.
 We now regularly see over 10 schools take part, many of them returning year after year.

-Our Midlands Education Co-ordinator came up with the idea of
+Our Midlands Education Co-ordinator came

 Growing more than just gardens